A Constructive Proof for the Umemura Polynomials of the Third Painlev\'e Equation: About the coalescence limit

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-PAC thanks the Department of Applied Mathematics, National Sun Yat-sen University, Kaohsiung, Taiwan and the Department of Mathematics, National Taiwan University, Taipei, Taiwan, for their hospitality during his visit where some of this work was done.
-CKL is partially supported by Ministry of Science and Technology, Taiwan, under contract number MOST104-2115-M-110-008.
+The authors are deeply indebted to the anonymous referees for their very careful and constructive review work.
+PAC thanks Thomas Bothner, Alfredo Dea\~no, Clare Dunning, Marco Fasondini, Kerstin Jordaan, Ana Loureiro and Walter Van Assche for their helpful comments and illuminating discussions and also the Department of Applied Mathematics, National Sun Yat-sen University, Kaohsiung, Taiwan and the Department of Mathematics, National Taiwan University, Taipei, Taiwan, for their hospitality during his visit where some of this work was done.
+CKL also thanks Peter Miller, Yik-Man Chiang and Guofu Yu for stimulating discussions.
+CKL is partially supported by National Science and Technology Council (formerly Ministry of Science and Technology), Taiwan.